wovo/torsor/readme.md

 quantities.
-Speed for instance could use its own unit, but when units for distance and time are available, they can be re-used as a derived unit to express speed.
+Speed for instance could use its own unit, but when units for distance and time are available, they can be re-used as a derived unit to express speed as distance divided by time.
 Different minimal sets can be defined, but the [International System of Units]( https://en.wikipedia.org/wiki/International_System_of_Units)